tbreslein/capturedlambda/src/pages/blog/posts/just-enough-coding-02-basic-code-anatomy.md

 Basically, an abstraction is sort of a layer (and you may often hear about "layers of abstraction") that makes something easier to perform a certain task.

 The best real-world example I came up with so far is steering a car.
-When you turn the steering in a car, there is a BUNCH of things happening to make your wheels turn.
+When you turn the steering wheel of a car, there is a BUNCH of things happening to make your wheels turn.
 The steering wheel itself is sort of an abstraction for turning the wheels.
 You don't have to think about all the intricate mechanisms that are necessary for that process, all you need to do is turn the wheel.

-Some with pushing the gas pedal to accelerate, or hitting the breaks, and so on.
+Similarly with pushing the gas pedal to accelerate, or hitting the breaks, and so on.
 There is an easy interface to operate the car, where, apart from some incredibly rare edge cases, you don't have to think about what's happening under the hood.

 All of these are layers of abstraction.